The Werewolf (1956 film): Release

 In the US, The Werewolf premiered in Los Angeles on June 13, 1956 and went into general release in July as the second feature on a double bill with Earth vs the Flying Saucers.
 It was the first feature on a UK double bill with Creature with the Atom Brain.
 The film was given an X-certificate by the British Board of Film Censors, clearing it for distribution in the UK but prohibiting it from being exhibited to persons under age 16.
 After opening in UK theaters in August 1956, it was released in the Netherlands in 1957 and Argentina in 1958, then at unspecified dates in France, Brazil, Mexico, Australia, Finland, the Soviet Union, Spain, Portugal and Italy.
 Columbia Pictures distributed the film theatrically in the US, UK and the Netherlands.

 Excerpts from the film were featured in the 1991 documentary Wolfman Chronicles, as well as in the 2010 documentary Video Nasties: Moral Panic, Censorship & Videotape.
 The Werewolf also inspired the 2015 short film Wolf Mother: Hunted.

-DVD release
+Home media

 Sony Pictures Home Entertainment released the film on DVD in October 2007 as part of the two-disc, four-film set Icons of Horror Collection: Sam Katzman, along with three other films produced by Katzman (Creature with the Atom Brain, The Giant Claw and Zombies of Mora Tau).